News

 Jüri Nael

-CPPM Course Leader
+CPPM Creator and Course Leader

 “The CPPM has been one of the most intense, challenging, and rewarding undertakings of my artistic career so far.
 The course’s structure and philosophy centred around practical training with current world-leading arts practitioners was exactly what I was looking for in the next step of my development.
 Although the course is a part of a well recognised institution, the emphasis always felt like it was on the practical engagement with these artist’s processes and methodologies, and far more beneficial than what can be learnt from a textbook.
 Outside of professional arts practice, the personal relationships you build with many of these artists and companies outside the studio is invaluable, and can lead to a number of opportunities following the course completion.”